 Approval may be granted without committee evaluation and the approval process in the case of any school accredited by a state or regional agency recognized by the State Board for accrediting purposes.
 Such In addition to the accrediting agencies are listed in SBE Rule 7320, which the Board shall continue to recognize until July 1, 2024, the State Board recognizes the Association of Independent Schools in New England and the New England Association of Schools and Colleges. of the Board Manual of Rules and Practices.
-Any accreditation from a recognized accrediting agency that is valid for more than five years must be supplemented with an interim report from the accrediting agency which should be submitted to the Department of Education Agency by the accrediting agency or the school during the last year of its five-year approval.
+Any accreditation from a recognized accrediting agency that is valid for more than five years must be supplemented with an interim report from the accrediting agency or the school during the last year of its five-year approval.
 This interim report must provide such information as is necessary to assure the State Board that the school is meeting the approval standards.
 If such proof of compliance with approval standards cannot be shown, then the school must undergo the approval process.
 A school accredited by a state or regional agency recognized by the State Board school shall notify the Agency within five days of a change to its accreditation.